REFILE-Severn Trent deal blow hits "merger arb" funds

 "I've been staying away from merger arb.
 This may change if the environment improves and we see a big wave of M&A."

-Lionel Belka, partner at Paris-based hedge fund Bernheim, Dreyfus & Co said the collapse of Severn Trent dealtalks was not a depressing sign for future M&A activity because it was a very particular situation of a regulated company that attracts infrastructure investors for its inflation-protected cash flows.
+Lionel Melka, partner at Paris-based hedge fund Bernheim, Dreyfus & Co said the collapse of Severn Trent deal talks was not a depressing sign for future M&A activity because it was a very particular situation of a regulated company that attracts infrastructure investors for its inflation-protected cash flows.

 "Given the low offer and the asset scarcity, we did not get involved.
 The nature of the bidder also played its part; it is always more difficult to bring a consortium in a bidding process with a board than an individual buyer," he said.